cathei/PinInject/README.md

 ```
 `[GlobalInjectRoot]` is a wrapper for Unity's `[RuntimeInitializeOnLoadMethod]`.
 The Global context will be applied **any** GameObject or regular C# object that injected through PinInject.

-Then add `SceneInjectRoot` to your scene.
+Then add `SceneInjectRoot` to your scene (Right click on your Hierarchy and select `PinInject/Scene Inject Root`).
 This is component that triggers injection when scene loading.

 Now you can add `[Inject]` to your field or property to inject in your component.